Aysal-Asfia/BigDataProject/Readme.md

 When it comes to resource profiling, we focus on CPU time, memory usage and cache used if possible as these usually are the possible bottlenecks to be optimized.

+#### **4. Discussion**

+[Add discussion here, cut other sessions off]

 ### **References**

-[1]  Roland N Boubela, Klaudius Kalcher, Wolfgang Huf, Christian Naˇsel, andEwald Moser.
+**[1]**  Roland N Boubela, Klaudius Kalcher, Wolfgang Huf, Christian Naˇsel, andEwald Moser.
 Big data approaches for the analysis of large-scale fmri datausing  apache  spark  and  gpu  processing:  a  demonstration  on  resting-statefmri data from the human connectome project.Frontiers  in  neuroscience,9:492, 2016.

-[2]  Nadine Chang,  John A Pyles,  Austin Marcus,  Abhinav Gupta,  Michael JTarr, and Elissa M Aminoff.
+**[2]**  Nadine Chang,  John A Pyles,  Austin Marcus,  Abhinav Gupta,  Michael JTarr, and Elissa M Aminoff.
 Bold5000, a public fmri dataset while viewing5000 visual images.Scientific data, 6(1):1–18, 2019.

-[3]  John Darrell Van Horn and Arthur W Toga.
+**[3]**  John Darrell Van Horn and Arthur W Toga.
 Human neuroimaging as a “bigdata” science.Brain imaging and behavior, 8(2):323–331, 2014.

-[4]  Guangyi  Zhang,  Vandad  Davoodnia,  Alireza  Sepas-Moghaddam,  YaoxueZhang, and Ali Etemad.
+**[4]**  Guangyi  Zhang,  Vandad  Davoodnia,  Alireza  Sepas-Moghaddam,  YaoxueZhang, and Ali Etemad.
 Classification of hand movements from eeg using adeep attention-based lstm network.IEEE Sensors Journal, 2019.

-[5]  Xiao Zheng, Wanzhong Chen, Yang You, Yun Jiang, Mingyang Li, and TaoZhang.
+**[5]**  Xiao Zheng, Wanzhong Chen, Yang You, Yun Jiang, Mingyang Li, and TaoZhang.
 Ensemble deep learning for automated visual classification using eegsignals.Pattern Recognition, 102:107147, 2020.